vand3rlinden/vand3rlinden.github.io/content/post/mdo-hardening-dkim-dmarc-config.md

 This configuration exists to prevent the rejection of some legitimate emails that may fail DMARC checks.
 By leveraging implicit email authentication, messages that fail traditional authentication methods may still be allowed into Microsoft 365 if the overall evaluation deems them safe.
 False negatives from the advanced implicit authentication checks can be reported to Microsoft as [questionable emails](https://learn.microsoft.com/en-us/defender-office-365/submissions-admin#report-questionable-email-to-microsoft) to improve detection.

-Example `Authentication-Results` header with DMARC fail action `oreject` and composite authentication `none` that arrived in the user's inbox and was not detected as Spoof by Spoof Intelligence:
+Example `Authentication-Results` header with DMARC fail action `oreject` and composite authentication `none` that arrived in the user's inbox, which was also not detected as Spoof by [Spoof Intelligence](https://vand3rlinden.com/post/mdo-anti-phishing-policies/#spoof-intelligence):
 ```
 spf=fail (sender IP is 11.222.33.444) smtp.mailfrom=contoso.com; dkim=none (message not signed) header.d=none;dmarc=fail action=oreject header.from=contoso.com;compauth=none reason=451
 ```

-If you want more granular control over DMARC failures, from a domain whose DMARC `TXT` record has a policy of `p=reject`, you can configure a mail flow rule in Exchange Online.
+If you want more granular control over inbound DMARC failures, from a domain whose DMARC `TXT` record has a policy of `p=reject`, you can configure a mail flow rule in Exchange Online.
 This rule would reject emails with the value `dmarc=fail action=oreject` in the `Authentication-Results` [header field](https://learn.microsoft.com/en-us/defender-office-365/message-headers-eop-mdo#authentication-results-message-header-fields) instead of delivering them.

 Example of the mail flow rule in Exchange Online:
 ![IMAGE](/images/mdo-hardening-dkim-dmarc-config/mdo-hardening-dkim-dmarc-config2.png)